 You can search for a specific UTM parameter from your school's User Progress under Advanced Search.

-Imagine that you have created a new course that you will be advertising via different campaigns and mediums.
-One example of the UTM enhanced URLs you will be sharing could look like this:
+Imagine that you have created a new course to advertise via different campaigns and mediums.
+One example of the UTM-enhanced URLs you will be sharing could look like this:

-- The UTM data are extracted from the link and are saved to the visitor's session.
+- The UTM data are extracted from the link and saved to the visitor's session.

-- As long as the visitor doesn't clear their browser's cookies, (and the information we saved doesn't expire), the visitor can close the tab, come back later, and the browser will still remember these UTMs.
+- If the visitor doesn't clear their browser's cookies (and the information we saved doesn't expire), the visitor can close the tab, come back later, and the browser will still remember these UTMs.

 - The visitor signs up at the school a couple of days later.

-- The UTM parameters saved persist to the profile of the user, and the admin can see the UTM parameters, as well as where the visitor came from (referrer), and which page they first visited (landing).
+- The UTM parameters saved persist to the user's profile, and the admin can see the UTM parameters, where the visitor came from (referrer), and which page they first visited (landing).